 Diabetes mellitus (DM) is a chronic and complex metabolic disorder, and also an important cause of

-considered the sole or primary cause of T2DM in the absence of classical risk factors, but it represents an important
+cannot be considered the sole or primary cause of T2DM in the absence of classical risk factors, but it represents

 Rights & PermissionsPrintExport